jaimehrubiks/kodewolf/source/content/blog/how-does-dns-work.md

 ## Final bonus

-The root domain has a blank domain name, a dns is in real like :
+The root domain has a blank domain name, a url is in reality :

     www.example.com..